BigStomach04/BruceTest/readme.txt

-Git is a smart softwareeee.
+Git is a smart .
 I would lew to learn it.